mnlipp/VM-Operator/index.md

 manages the pods with the VMs.

-And if you use Kubernetes anyway, well then the VMs within Kubernetes provide you with a unified view on all (or more of) your workloads, which simplifies the maintenance of your platform.
+And if you use Kubernetes anyway, well then the VMs within Kubernetes provide you with a unified view of all (or most of) your workloads, which simplifies the maintenance of your platform.